 done

-• Let’s verify our changes Type: lsblk -fs
+- Let’s verify our changes Type:

 NAME FSTYPE LABEL UUID MOUNTPOINT